In cooperation with Susan Kraupp

 2012 – 2014

-The project is a commission by the Vienna Municipal Department 19 – Architecture and Urban Design – based on the winning proposal of an invited competition.
+The Regulation- and Development-Guidelines for the Viennese Danube Canal are the result of a commission by the Vienna Municipal Department 19 – Architecture and Urban Design – based on the winning proposal of an invited competition.

-The process-based approach includes earlier studies, a masterplan as well as all stake-holders throughout the process.
-It´s goal is not about creating any sort of “corporate identity” for this large site, but to create a consistent planning culture when it comes to public space, to set up rules transparent to the public; a sort of advocacy planning in favour of future, yet unknown ways of public interaction intervention or use of the place.
+The process-based approach to urban planning includes earlier studies, a masterplan as well as all stake-holders throughout the process.
+It´s goal is not to create any sort of “corporate identity” for this urban site, but to create a consistent planning culture when it comes to public space, to set up rules transparent to the public; a sort of advocacy planning in favour of future, yet unknown ways of public interaction intervention or use of the place.

-As a diagrammatic tool the Partituren “read” the linear place in the manner of a score, analysing existing and planning new infrastructure for future development.
+As a diagrammatic tool the Danube Canal Scores (Donaukanal Partituren) translate the linearity of the space into a score, analysing the existing and also planning new infrastructure for future development.
 The different “Partituren” involve built structures, landscape features, restoration plans, traffic design, mobility, logistics, electricity, water, cleaning and waste management.
-The goal is to strengthen public infrastructure towards an independency of commercialization of public space.
+Their goal is to strengthen public infrastructure towards an independency of Public Private Partnerships and the commercialization of public space.

 Gabu Heindl, Susan Kraupp